Inuktitut Braille

 Inuktitut Braille is a proposed braille alphabet of the Inuktitut language based on Inuktitut syllabics.
 Unlike syllabics, it is a true alphabet, with separate letters for consonants and vowels, though vowels are written before the consonants they follow in speech.
 It was published in 2012 by Tamara Kearney, Manager of Braille Research and Development at the Commonwealth Braille and Talking Book Cooperative.
-The book ᐃᓕᐊᕐᔪᒃ ᓇᓄᕐᓗ The Orphan and the Polar Bear was the first (and perhaps only) work transliterated into Inuktitut Braille.
+The book The Orphan and the Polar Bear (ᐃᓕᐊᕐᔪᒃ ᓇᓄᕐᓗ) was the first (and perhaps only) work transliterated into Inuktitut Braille.

 Chart

 Each letter of Inuktitut syllabics is transliterated with two braille cells.
 The first cell indicated the orientation of the syllabic letter, and the second its shape.
 Since the orientation of a letter indicates the vowel of a syllable, and shape indicates the consonant, this means that the syllable ki, for example, is written ik.
 Vowel length, indicated with a diacritic dot in syllabics, is written by adding an extra dot to the consonant letter in braille, so that the syllable kī is effectively written iķ in braille.